 The connection between the body and the mind is a very real one, with the way your body feels playing a big part in how your brain functions and whether or not you experience a state of well-being.
-Keeping it free of toxins, free radicals, and other nasty things that can end up in our insides is essentially to maintaining a healthy life.
+Keeping it free of toxins, free radicals, and other nasty things that can end up in our insides is essential to maintaining a healthy life.
 You’ll notice that with many of these detox foods the road to purification goes through the liver, and getting it to full capacity can have several long-lasting benefits throughout the body.
+Eating healthy foods is an investment that will continue to pay strong dividends in the way of feeling happy and energetic.

 Artichokes help the liver function at its best, which in turn will help your body purge itself of toxins and other things it doesn’t need to survive.
 It ups the liver’s production of bile, and since bile helps break down foods which helps your body use the nutrients inside them, an increase in bile production is typically a good thing.